taverntesting/taverntesting.github.io/documentation.md

 If you haven't already, it's worth looking through the [examples](/examples) before diving into this.

+Note that Tavern **only** supports Python 3, and at the time of writing is only tested against Python 3.3-3.6.

 ## Contents

 - [Anatomy of a test](#anatomy-of-a-test)